bundesverfassung-oesterreich/bv-working-data/README.md

 Whenever data are being pushed to this repository, they will be fetched automatically by the [data-repository](https://github.com/bundesverfassung-oesterreich/bv-data), where they will be further processed to be finally published at [bv-static](https://github.com/bundesverfassung-oesterreich/bv-static) as a static webpage.

+A documentation of the currently used schema can be found [here](https://bundesverfassung-oesterreich.github.io/bv-schema-framework/).
+If you should ever discover that parts of the schema are outdated, creat an issue and assign it to @cfhaak.

 To edit files in this repository follow these steps:
 1. **install Oxygen XML Editor**
 2. **install the project plugin**\